ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 #### Linux

-If you do not have it, install [GNU Screen](https://www.gnu.org/software/screen/).
+If you do not have it, install <a href="https://www.gnu.org/software/screen/" target="_blank">GNU Screen</a>.

 ### Getting started

-To send data over the serial connection, use the [Serial](/docs/v5.6/reference/serial.html) object.
+To send data over the serial connection, use the <a href="/docs/v5.6/reference/serial.html" target="_blank">Serial</a> object.

 #### Example program